Category Archives: Printing

 With these two checkboxes, a width and a height, you’re good to go with a basic rectangular template!
 It will size down automatically to fit the web browser while designing, and it will render your print files at the full size when generating a print file.

-Beta Features: Add Image Layers and More
+Add Image Layers and More

 There are even more beta features beneath these basic settings that are still being tested, but you can try those out to add image layers to your templates, like a background or foreground.
-We’ll cover those features in another upcoming post.

 Enjoy!